-INTERIOR COMPONENTS AND SURFACES
+INTERIOR COMPONENTS & SURFACES

 - Clean interior surfaces with warm soapy water and a moist cloth.
-Avoid using abrasive cleaners or ammonia-based cleaners. - Keep stainless steel surfaces clean and dry to preserve finish. - Do not place hot pans directly on countertops because they can damage or scorch the surface. - Refer to all literature provided with each of the appliances and follow the maintenance instructions included.
+Avoid using abrasive cleaners or ammoniabased cleaners. - Keep stainless steel surfaces clean and dry to preserve the surface finish. - Do not place hot pans directly on countertops as they can damage or scorch the surface.

+Refer to all literature provided with each of the appliances and follow the maintenance instructions included.